catlee/aosa-volume2/raw/sqlalchemy/sqlalchemy.rst

 Taming the DBAPI
 =================

-At the base of SQLAlchemy is a system of interacting with the database via the Python database API, or DBAPI.
+At the base of SQLAlchemy is a system for interacting with the database via the DBAPI.
 The DBAPI itself is not an actual library, only a specification.
-Therefore, implementations of the DBAPI are available for a particular target database, such as for MySQL or Postgresql, or alternatively for particular non-DBAPI database adapters, such as ODBC and JDBC.
+Therefore, implementations of the DBAPI are available for a particular target database, such as MySQL or PostgreSQL, or alternatively for particular non-DBAPI database adapters, such as ODBC and JDBC.

 The DBAPI presents two challenges.
-The first is to provide an easy-to-use yet full-featured facade around the DBAPI's rudimental usage patterns.
+The first is to provide an easy-to-use yet full-featured facade around the DBAPI's rudimentary usage patterns.
 The second is to handle the extremely variable nature of specific DBAPI implementations as well as the underlying database engines.

 The Dialect System
 -------------------

 The interface described by the DBAPI is extremely simple.
-Its core components  are the DBAPI module itself, the connection object, and the cursor object - a "cursor" in database parlance represents the context of a particular statement and its associated results.
+Its core components are the DBAPI module itself, the connection object, and the cursor object — a "cursor" in database parlance represents the context of a particular statement and its associated results.
 A simple interaction with these objects to connect and retrieve data from a database is as follows::